 Apnea monitors are cardio-respiratory monitoring devices capable of providing continuous or periodic two-channel monitoring of the heart rate and respiratory rate.
 Apnea monitors must meet current Food and Drug Administration (FDA) guidelines for products in this class.
-Apnea monitors must have alarm mechanisms to alert care givers of cardio-respiratory distress or other events which require immediate intervention and must be capable of recording and storing events and of providing event recording downloads or printouts of such data.
+Apnea monitors must have alarm mechanisms to alert care givers of cardio-respiratory distress or other events which require immediate intervention, and must also record and store events and provide event recording downloads or printouts of such data.